While there are many opportunities to be involved in congregational life, worship is a place where the entire congregation comes together.

 Celebrate the grandeur of Shabbat with Rodeph Sholom in our majestic Main Sanctuary.
 The stirring melodies of our Cantors, professional choir and musical accompanists inspire the soul.
 The words of our Rabbis challenge and inspire the mind.

-Typically, one or more of our families will celebrate a bar or bat mitzvah at the Shabbat morning sanctuary service.
+Typically, one or more of our families will celebrate a bar, bat, or b’nai mitzvah at the Shabbat morning sanctuary service.
 Our B’nai Mitzvah masterfully demonstrate the art of chanting Torah and deliver a powerful message illustrating the meaning of the weekly Torah portion.

 Celebrate Shabbat in a more intimate setting with our Chapel Minyan.
 Our Chapel service is a highly participatory, energetic, and largely musical service, offering meaningful worship for those seeking serious engagement with Jewish prayer in a warm, collegial environment.